wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

         Click **If**, and in the **Condition** field, enter `index > 0`.

-        Here, you are checking whether the index that you previously added as a variable has a value greater that zero.
+        Here, you are checking whether the index that you previously added as a variable has a value greater than zero.
 If this condition is met, it means that a matching item is available and the index is updated.

         Click **Save**.